pidster/docs.docker.com/README.md

   </tr>
   <tr>
     <td>Site design</td>
     <td>The look-and-feel of the documentation as it displays in a website.
 Typically, this is the assets used to produce the site.
-It also includes ancillary tools and utilities such as source control, search APIs,</td>
+It also includes ancillary tools and utilities such as source control, CMS, and search APIs.</td>
   </tr>
   <tr>
     <td>Build tooling</td>